Wei Kang: Early life and career

 Wei Kang was from Jingzhao Commandery (京兆郡), which is around present-day Xi'an, Shaanxi.
 His father, Wei Duan (韋端), initially served as the Governor (牧) of Liang Province (涼州), but was later recalled to the imperial capital to serve as Minister Coachman (太僕).
 Kong Rong once told Wei Duan, "Two days ago, Yuanjiang visited me.
 He is knowledgeable, talented, bright, elegant and resilient.
 He will become a great man."
-Wei Kang also had a younger brother, Wei Dan (韋誕), who served as a Household Counsellor (光祿大夫) in the Han imperial court.
+Wei Kang also had a younger brother, Wei Dan (韋誕), (Note: Wei Dan was also a master calligrapher.
+According to Hu Zhao's biography in Records of the Three Kingdoms, Wei Dan's calligraphy was widely emulated by others, alongside those of Hu, Handan Chun, Zhong Yao, and Wei Ji (卫觊; father of Wei Guan).) who served as a Household Counsellor (光祿大夫) in the Han imperial court.
 The Sanfu Juelu recorded that Wei Kang was already eight chi and five cun tall (approximately 1.96 metres) when he was just 14 years old.

 Wei Kang was recommended by Xun Yu to join the Han civil service.
 He initially served as a Registrar (主簿) in Jingzhao Commandery.
 After Wei Duan was recalled to the imperial capital, Wei Kang took over his father's duties and served as the Inspector (刺史) of Liang Province.
 The people in Liang Province regarded him highly.